Munich Agreement: Sudeten crisis

+Berchtesgaden meeting

 On 13 September, after internal violence and disruption in Czechoslovakia ensued, Chamberlain asked Hitler for a personal meeting to find a solution to avert a war.
-Chamberlain decided to do this after conferring with his advisors Halifax, Sir John Simon, and Sir Samuel Hoare.
+Chamberlain decided to do this after conferring with his advisors Lord Halifax, Sir John Simon, and Sir Samuel Hoare.
 The meeting was announced at a special press briefing at 10 Downing Street, and led to a swell of optimism in British public opinion.
 Chamberlain arrived by a chartered British Airways Lockheed Electra in Germany on 15 September and then arrived at Hitler's residence in Berchtesgaden for the meeting.
 The flight was one of the first times a head of state or diplomatic official flew to a diplomatic meeting in an airplane, as the tense situation left little time to take a train or boat.
 Henlein flew to Germany on the same day.
 That day, Hitler and Chamberlain held discussions in which Hitler insisted that the Sudeten Germans must be allowed to exercise the right of national self-determination and be able to join Sudetenland with Germany.
 Hitler repeatedly falsely claimed that the Czechoslovak government had killed 300 Sudeten Germans.
 Hitler also expressed concern to Chamberlain about what he perceived as British "threats."
 Chamberlain responded that he had not issued "threats" and in frustration asked Hitler "Why did I come over here to waste my time?"
 Hitler responded that if Chamberlain was willing to accept the self-determination of the Sudeten Germans, he would be willing to discuss the matter.
 Hitler also convinced Chamberlain that he did not truly wish to destroy Czechoslovakia, but that he believed that upon a German annexation of the Sudetenland the country's minorities would each secede and cause the country to collapse.
 Chamberlain and Hitler held discussions for three hours, and the meeting adjourned.
 Chamberlain flew back to Britain and met with his cabinet to discuss the issue.

 After the meeting, Daladier flew to London on 16 September to meet with British officials to discuss a course of action.
 The situation in Czechoslovakia became tenser that day, with the Czechoslovak government issuing an arrest warrant for Henlein, who had arrived in Germany a day earlier to take part in the negotiations.
 The French proposals ranged from waging war against Germany to supporting the Sudetenland being ceded to Germany.
 The discussions ended with a firm British-French plan in place.
 Britain and France demanded that Czechoslovakia cede to Germany all territories in which the German population represented over 50% of the Sudetenland's total population.
 In exchange for that concession, Britain and France would guarantee the independence of Czechoslovakia.
-The proposed solution was rejected by both Czechoslovakia and opponents of it in Britain and France.
+Czechoslovakia rejected the proposed solution.